cbriggsnz/Stuff-To-Kahoot/README.md

-# Automated Quiz Bot System
+# Automated Stuff -> Kahoot Bot System

 This repository provides a system to automate the collection of quiz data from a quiz platform and upload it to a Kahoot account.
 It uses Selenium to interact with web pages, retrieve data, and create quizzes programmatically.